The

 occasionally ask me for guidance as to whether or not they should make changes

-settings, and then building databases from scratch followed by Data Window
+persisting your new settings, and then building databases from scratch followed

-R&D on your rebuilt databases.
-If Data Window R&D indicates the new
+by Data Window R&D on your rebuilt databases.
+If Data Window R&D

 Impact